-Procedures for Processing Complaints

-Complaints filed against persons other than the Superintendent or member of the School Board

-Upon receipt of the written complaint by the District EEO Officer, the District EEO Officer shall appoint an investigator to conduct an investigation of the allegations in the complaint.
+- B. Procedures for Processing Complaints of Harassment - Complaints filed against persons other than the Equity Officer (Professional Standards Coordinator), Superintendent or member of the School Board. - Upon receipt of the written complaint by the District a.
+EEO/Equity Officer (Professional Standards Coordinator) Officer, the District EEO Officer shall appoint an investigator to conduct an investigation of the allegations in the complaint.
+The investigation may be conducted by school personnel or a third party designated by the school district.
+The investigation will be conducted within thirty (30) days.
+The investigator shall determine whether interim measures should be taken pending the outcome of the investigation.
+Such interim measures may include, but are not limited to, separating the alleged harasser and the person allegedly harassed.
 The investigator shall interview the complainant and the accused; interview any witnesses identified by the complainant, accused, or by other sources; take statements from all witnesses; and review any relevant documents or other evidence.
-Upon completing a review of all evidence relevant to the complaint, the investigator shall prepare a written summary of the investigation, and make a recommendation to the District EEO Officer as to whether there is reasonable cause to believe a violation of the District's antidiscrimination policy has occurred.
-Copies of documents, evidence and witness statements which were considered in the investigation must be sent to the EEO officer along with the summary and recommendation.

-If the complaint is against the EEO officer, the School Board Attorney shall appoint an investigator, who shall conduct an investigation in the manner set forth in section VI.B.1.a.
+Upon completing a review of all evidence relevant to the complaint, the investigator shall prepare a written summary of the investigation, and make a recommendation to the District EEO/Equity Officer (Professional Standards Coordinator) Officer as to whether there is reasonable cause to believe a violation of the District's antidiscrimination policy has Copies of documents, evidence and witness occurred. statements which were considered in the investigation must be sent to the EEO officer along with the summary and recommendation. - b.
+If the complaint is against the EEO officer, the School Board Attorney shall appoint an investigator, who shall conduct an investigation in the manner set forth in section V.B.1.a. - c.
 The investigation, summary, relevant documents, witnesses' statements and recommendation should be completed and forwarded to the EEO Officer within thirty (30) days, or to the School Board Attorney within thirty (30) days, if the complaint is against the EEO Officer.
 The EEO Officer, or School Board Attorney, respectively, shall review the investigation summary, evidence and recommendation, and determine within ten (10) days whether there is reasonable cause to believe a discriminatory practice occurred.